island-is/island.is/handbook/reference/problems/actor-validation-failed.md

 # 400 Actor Validation Failed

 The server will not process the request due to validation issues around actor delegations.

-The client can try again after delegating to correct delegation.

-## Extra metadata
+This error should be thrown when user (actor) tries to access a resource that they do not have access to but someone they have delegation rights for (subject) has access to.
+The error should contain the national id of the subject that is assigned to the resource and the types of delegations the actor has for the subject.
+Handeling this error could then involve allowing the user to delegate to the subject assigned to the resource so that they can access it as an actor.

 ### `fields`

-A JSON object listing validation issues where delegatedUser is the nationalId of the user assigned to the resource that the actor is a and actor is the nationalId of the user trying to access the resource.
+A JSON object where delegatedUser is the national id of the subject that is assigned to the resource that the actor is trying to access.
+The delegations array contains delegations that the actor has for the subject assigned to the resource.
+The delegation object contain the name of the subject, the subjects national id as well as the type of delegation the actor has for the subject.

 ## Example